DuraTherm Spa Covers Quality Features All hot tub covers are not created equally!

 The Spa Depot proudly offers America's premier spa cover: DuraTherm.
 Light years ahead in terms of durability, quality of construction, and the energy savings that comes with superior insulation, these are the most beautifully crafted replacement spa covers you can buy.
 Get the full story on Energy Savings

-Premium Vinyl Outer Skin
+Premium Vinyl Outer Skin by Enduratex

 Our 30 oz. marine-grade vinyl is manufactured with higher levels of mildew inhibitors and special plasticizers to help keep it supple.
 It is the top grade and most expensive vinyl available.